 + PRO: Excellent public transport

-Getting around in Rome is simple thanks to the city’s extensive public transport network that gets commuters almost anywhere.
-Whether it's by bus, tram or metro, expats will easily be able to get to where they're going.
+Getting around in Rome is simple thanks to the city’s extensive public transport network that gets commuters where they need to be.
+Whether it's by bus, tram or metro, expats will be well catered for.

 - CON: Traffic is a nightmare

 If possible, expats should avoid driving as traffic in Rome is terrible.
-Furthermore, the narrow streets can be difficult to manoeuvre around and the behaviour of local drivers can be quite aggressive.
-Parking, especially in central parts of the city, is difficult to find and pricey.
+The narrow streets can be difficult to manoeuvre around, and the behaviour of local drivers can be quite aggressive.
+Parking, especially in central parts of the city, is pricey and difficult to find.